dschoon/caster-community/src/pages/index.md

 mainpitch:
   title: A community for podcasters
   description: >
-    <p>We're a community of podcasters, working together, to help achieve the common goal of creating great audio content for our listeners.</p>
+    <p>We're a community of podcasters with a shared goal to create fantastic audio content for our listeners.</p>
-    <p>Reach out and network with other shows, sharing the tips & tricks you've learned along your journey.</p>
+    <p>Network with other podcast creators and exchange tips & tricks -- what are some things you've learned on your journey?</p>
-    <p>We believe we're only as strong as the people we surround ourselves with, and want to see all of our members achieve success in both their lives, and their podcasting work.</p>
+    <p>We're only as strong as the people who surround us.
+Caster Community is dedicated to each member's success in podcasting.
+As a result, we expect our members to both receive and give support to those on the same journey.</p>
-    <p>If you think you can give back to a community of like-minded podcasting enthusiasts, we would love to have you join us!</p>
+    <p>Are you ready to learn and give back to a like-minded community of podcasters?
+Join Caster Community now!</p>
   button: >
     Join Us!
 ---